DaleOrders/AWS-Study-Notes/README.md

 Groups of instances spread apart

-If a problem occurs with one rack's networking or power, it will at most take out one instance.
+If a problem occurs with one rack's networking or power, it will at most take out one partition.

 The main difference is you can launch as many instances in each partition as you desire.

-When you launch a partition group, you can allow AWS decide or you can specifically decide.
+When you launch a partition group, you can allow AWS decide where the instances go or you can specifically decide.

 ##### 1.8.6.3.1.
 Partition Placement Exam PowerUp

-- 7 partitions maximum for each AZ
+- 7 partitions maximum for each AZ (multiple instances can be placed in each partition)
 - Instances can be placed into a specific partition, or AWS can pick.
 - This is not supported on dedicated hosts.
 - Great for HDFS, HBase, and Cassandra